Agents love files. Lose the limitations.

 Mount and write

-# mount a local database tigerfs mount postgres://localhost/mydb /mnt/db # or create a new Ghost database tigerfs create ghost:my-project /mnt/db # start writing echo "markdown,history" > /mnt/db/.build/notes echo "# Hello World" > /mnt/db/notes/hello.md
+# mount a local database tigerfs mount postgres://localhost/mydb /mnt/db # or create a new Ghost database tigerfs create ghost:my-project /mnt/db # start writing (history requires TimescaleDB) echo "markdown,history" > /mnt/db/.build/workspace echo "# Hello World" > /mnt/db/workspace/hello.md